UNIVERSE-HPC/course-material/technology_and_tooling/version_control/07-branches.md

 branch 'dev' set up to track 'origin/dev'.
 ```

 Now we've got it up on GitHub successfully!
-Let's go check on the site:
+Let's go check on the site (refresh the page if `dev` is not shown):

 ![Switching branch on GitHub](fig/07-branches/push-dev.png)